vvksrma/vvksrma/README.md

 ---

 ## 🔥 About Me
-I'm a **second-year Computer Science & Engineering student** with a deep curiosity for exploring new technologies.
+I'm a **Junior Computer Science & Engineering student** with a deep curiosity for exploring new technologies.
 I thrive on solving complex problems, building optimized solutions, and staying up to date with advancements in the tech industry.

 I am currently working on **FewMath**, an efficient mathematical computation library focused on speed and ease of use. 🚀